ranemirusG/toolbox-notes/Windows/registry.md

 The registry contains:
-1) REGISTRY VALUES -which are instructions- located within 2)REGISTRY KEYS -folders that contain more data-, all within one of several 3) REGISTRY HIVES -folders that categorize all the data in the registry using subfolders-.
+1) REGISTRY VALUES -which are instructions- located within 2)REGISTRY KEYS -folders that contain more data-, all within one of several 3) REGISTRY HIVES -folders that categorize all the data in the registry using subfolders.

 Making changes to these values and keys change the configuration that a particular value controls.